twaananen/boulderlog/README.md

-# boulderlog
+# BoulderLog

-App for tracking my bouldering progress
+BoulderLog is a web application for climbers to log and track their bouldering sessions.

 ## Goals